 Pesticides and herbicides affect the health of trees if not used appropriately.
 Misapplying herbicides around trees can cause deformities or kill saplings.
 Leaves may also appear discolored, cupped, or twisted.
 To avoid chemical damage to trees, make sure to read and follow instructions.
 Using pesticides and herbicides correctly will help get rid of pests and unwanted weeds as well as maintain healthy and beautiful trees.

 Tasks like mulching, watering, fertilizing, pruning, and controlling pests are easy to handle.
 However, seek advice from an arborist on how to take proper care of your trees.
-You’ll also want to hire an expert to trim branches of overgrown trees to avoid the risk of accidents throughout the year.
+You’ll also want to hire an expert from tree services franchises to trim branches of overgrown trees to avoid the risk of accidents throughout the year.